 Auto-reclose incidents are one of the main reasons for short periods of power loss.

-Electricity can seriously injure or even kill.
-When an object such as a tree, bird or animal touches the overhead wires in such a way that grounding occurs, a fuse will open up and cut power to allow for the object to clear the line.
+When an object such as a tree, bird, animal, vehicle or person comes in contact with overhead wires in such a way that grounding occurs, a fuse will open up and cut power to allow for the object to clear the line.
 The fuse will then close and power is restored.

-In cases where the line is still interfered with, the fuse will open again and a Thunder Bay Hydro crew is sent to the area.
+In cases where the line is still interfered with, the fuse will open again, power supply is stopped and a Thunder Bay Hydro crew is sent to the area.

 Periodically, scheduled interruptions are required to perform maintenance on our system or to your meter.
 These infrequent interruptions are intended to be of short duration.
 If work that may require an outage is planned for your neighbourhood, you will be notified.